 In ancient Greece it is associated with Apollo and Artemis.

 What’s the Spiritual Meaning of a Cypress Tree?

-Not surprising, i has remarkable medicinal qualities: leaves and fruits contain a very aromatic essential oil that has a vasoconstriction and protective action on the capillaries.
+Not surprising, it has remarkable medicinal qualities: leaves and fruits contain a very aromatic essential oil that has vasoconstriction and protective action on the capillaries.
 Cypress tincture is indicated to treat phlebitis, varicose veins, and hemorrhoids.